Institute for Patient-Centered Design, Inc.

 Step 1: Review 2016 Experiential Design Competition Call for Submissions.

 Step 2: Determine the appropriate category for entry.

 - Category A: New Design Solution – New ideas that respond directly to this Call for Submissions

-- Category B: Commissioned Project – Built or un-built commissioned projects with patient-centric attributes as described in this Call for Submissions
+- Category B: Commissioned Project – Built or un-built commissioned projects with experiential attributes as described in this Call for Submissions

 Page 1.
 Form A: Submission cover sheet (page 7 of the Call for Submissions)

 Page 2.
-Partial floor plan (1/8” scale) showing the patient bedroom and surrounding areas
+Partial floor plan (1/8” scale) showing the surrounding area

 Page 4.
 Minimum of 2 Elevations (Photographs are acceptable for Category B)